Validator Compensation

 Why lock?

-- Vote on protocol changes (fees, free tx policy, validator set)
+- Vote on protocol parameters (fees, inflation, validator income target)

 - Validators with high tPIL have stronger governance voice